andrewrlee/dropwizard-dbdeploy/README.md

        # The number of the last delta to apply.
 This is optional with no default
        lastChangeToApply : 099

-       # The line style of line ending present in the script/delta files.
+       # The style of line ending present in the script/delta files.
 Possible options include : platform, cr, crlf, lf.
 Defaults to platform line seperator.
        lineEnding : platform

        # Specifying this file means that instead of applying the delta to the database, it generates one script with all of the applicable deltas.